-Michael Munīr comments on religious discrimination in Egypt.
-He asserted that he would not rest until he makes sure that the Egyptian government would take action against discrimination of Christians.
+Michael Munīr, the head of the U.S. Copts Association [See: http://www.copts.com/], attacked Egypt for discriminating against Christians before the U.S. Committee on Religious Freedom which was formed by the U.S. Congress.
+He told Sawt al-Ummah that he will not rest until he makes sure that the Egyptian government takes action against discrimination of Christians.
 He also pointed out that he testified against Egypt when the committee asked him about images of prejudice against Christians and Bahā’īs in Egypt.

 “I talked to the committee and commented on discrimination against Christians in Egypt especially after the incident of al-‘Ayāt,” Michael Munīr said.
 When asked if such testimony would be considered interfering with the Egyptian interior affairs, Munīr said that the United States fosters Egypt economically, militarily and culturally; “so, it is the right of the committee to interfere with Egyptian interior affairs,” he added.
 “Unfortunately, Egypt is one of the most abusing countries in relation to religious minorities.”